 8. Are feedback loops in PerformYard real-time or periodic?

 Both.
-Continuous feedback can happen anytime between formal cycles.
+Continuous feedback can happen at any point between formal review cycles.
 Goal progress updates in real time.
 Formal review cycles are periodic — triggered on your configured schedule, not on demand.

-9. Can PerformYard handle both manager reviews and self-assessments?
+9. Can PerformYard handle both manager reviews and self-assessments in the same cycle?

 10. Can performance data be exported to BI tools?